Law & market

 - Medical or health claim — claims that a product treats, cures or prevents a condition Competition Act s.52 (criminal false/misleading) + s.74.01(1)(a)

-- Fake or incentivised reviews — fake, bought or undisclosed incentivised reviews Competition Act s.74.01(1)(a) + s.74.02 (testimonials / tests)
+- Fake or incentivised reviews — fake, bought or undisclosed incentivised reviews Competition Act s.74.01(1)(a) (false or misleading representations) — the anchor for fabricated or AI-generated reviews

 - Unsubstantiated efficacy claim — efficacy claims like "clinically proven" made without solid evidence Competition Act s.74.01(1)(b) (performance claim not based on an adequate and proper test)